Recognition of same-sex unions in Mozambique: Restrictions

 Article 8 of the Family Code of Mozambique, passed by the Assembly of the Republic in 2019 and published in the Boletim da República on 11 December 2019, defines marriage as the "voluntary and singular union between a man and a woman, for the purpose of starting a family, through a full communion of life".
 (Note: O casamento é a união voluntária e singular entre um homem e uma mulher, com o propósito de constituir família, mediante comunhão plena de vida.)
 The Code further defines the family as "the fundamental element and the basis of every society", and article 2 states that the "singular, stable, free and notorious union between a man and a woman is recognized as a family entity".
 As a result, same-sex couples are unable to marry in Mozambique.
 The Family Code also introduced de facto unions (união de facto, /pt/) for opposite-sex couples after three years of continuous cohabitation.
-A de facto union is defined in the Family Code as a "singular connection existing between a man and a woman, with a stable and lasting character" between partners capable of marrying but who have chosen not to.
+A de facto union is defined in the Family Code as a "singular connection existing between a man and a woman, with a stable and lasting character" between partners who are legally capable of marrying but have chosen not to.

 The Constitution of Mozambique does not explicitly address same-sex marriages, but Article 119, which defines the family as "the fundamental unit and the basis of society", states that:

 The State shall, in accordance with the law, recognise and protect marriage as the institution that secures the pursuit of family objectives.
 (Note: In some official and indigenous languages of Mozambique: